dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 ### 2013-04-04

+Quite an intricate sequence starting from a chapa as a response to a fairly open meia lua.
+The defender performs an esquiva in the same direction as the kick, followed by a chapa (a) with the following leg, keeping weight where it is, or (b) bringing the following leg in and kicking backwards with the standing leg.
+(NB that (a) is close to but shouldn't turn into gancho --- be more direct!)

     Meia lua               / Esquiva
     Jump back to negativa  \ Chapa (either leg) S-dobrado              / giro or au or ...

+Defending the chapa is where it gets tricky.
+Moving from meia lua to leaping back, shifting the weight and the rotation in the opposite direction.
+The end position is a half-squat with the former kicking foot flat on the ground and the standing leg outstretched on the ground.
+Making sure you're not landing hand-first as you're quickly going to really hurt your wrist.